 How can I get involved as a volunteer or sponsor?

 Volunteers are needed to help hang lights and set-up the installation which begins in late November.
-We will also need volunteers each night to serve for 2.5 hour shifts as docents to greet the public, take photos and answer questions about the project.
-See the sponsor page for information or contact us directly for a custom sponsor package.
+We will also need volunteers tp help us dismantle the displays January 30th, 2024.

 Contact Lisa Konicki via